-The Corporation's compensation policy is to set target levels near or consistent with the median level in the group of five comparable forest product companies, that is, British Columbia-based, large, publiclyheld, integrated forest product companies.
+Our compensation policy is to set target levels consistent with the median level in the group of five comparable forest product companies, that is, British Columbia-based, large, publicly-held, integrated forest product companies.
 In addition to the current pay practices of this group, from time to time, the MRCC reviews various pay surveys, including surveys of pay practices of forest products companies and comparably-sized manufacturing companies, and general industry data for similar size companies.
 This information, when available, is considered by the MRCC in determining the total compensation to be paid to each executive officer.
-A review of the Corporation's executive compensation was undertaken by the MRCC in 2011 (the "Compensation Review").
+A review of our executive compensation was undertaken by the MRCC in 2011 (the "Compensation Review").
 As part of the Compensation Review, the following comparator group was used: Canfor Corporation; International Forest Products Limited; Timberwest Forest Corp.; Ainsworth Engineering Canada LP and Norbord Ltd.